 Researching an immigrant ancestor or an immigrant community in the United States?
 Take a look at the ethnic newspapers available in GenealogyBank’s Historical Newspaper Archives.
 For genealogists doing research in an area where ethnic newspapers were published, that resource should be an integral part of your family history research.
 These ethnic newspapers printed news from back home, interviewed friends and family, reported on social events and activities, and provided a place for those new to America or with limited English language skills to feel connected.

-Those with Hispanic ancestors and family will appreciate the collection of over 350 Spanish-language newspapers available online at GenealogyBank.
+Those with Hispanic ancestors and family will appreciate GenealogyBank’s Hispanic American Newspaper Archives.
 The Hispanic collection’s newspaper coverage crosses the country and spans from the very early 1800s to the 1970s.
-The early Hispanic American newspapers are fantastic resources to learn what life was like for your immigrant ancestors.
+These newspapers are fantastic resources to learn what life was like for your immigrant ancestors.

 Currently, states with news coverage include: Arizona, California, Colorado, Florida, Illinois, Kansas, Louisiana, Massachusetts, Missouri, New Mexico, New York, Texas, and Wisconsin.